mpeters19/BUF_SCAMP/README.md

 2. Parsivel spectrum (32x32 matrix)
    - coordinates: time, velocity, diameter

 ## ParsivelPSDBUF_FittingPowerLaws_30mins

-This perhaps is the more exciting part of the process because we're fitting power law relationships to the PSDs to get terminal velocity relationships and mass-dimension relaitonships unique to our dataset.
+This perhaps is the more exciting part of the process because we're fitting power law relationships to the PSDs to get terminal velocity relationships and mass-dimension relationships unique to our dataset.
+Very briefly, one of the benefits of SCAMP is that we can use multiple instruments to retrieve microphysical information about the snow particles.
+One way is using the gauge data to derive m-D relationships for our dataset (m-D relationships are typically in the form of a power law, so we can use gauge data to back out a value for 'a' at each time step).
+This function accomplishes this task through the following workflow:

-1. Ingests the ND file for a date in addition to the gauge and wx sensor dataset.
+1. Ingests the previously outputted netCDF file (as dataset) for a date in addition to the gauge and wx sensor dataset.
-2. Locates the times in the gauge and wx sensor dataset that correspond to the date of the PSDs.
+2. Locates the times in the gauge and wx sensor dataset that correspond to the date of the netCDF PSD.
-3. For each time step,
+3. For each time step, a power law relationship between Vt and D is found using scipy curvefit.
+  - this power law is then applied to calculate Vt for each D at each time steps
+5. A rolling mean over a 30min window is applied to the gauge data subsetted by indices found in step 2.
+6. Back out 'a' using using the gauge precipitation rate, N(D), dD, Vt found in step 3, and D^2 (assuming b = 2)
+7. Add the newly found power law relationships to the xarray dataset and save as a netCDF file

+Parameters included in the saved netCDF include:
+1. N(D) (aka dsd in the script)
+   - coordinates: time, diameter
+2. Parsivel spectrum (32x32 matrix)
+   - coordinates: time, velocity, diameter
+3. calculated terminal velocities
+- coordinates: time, diameter
+4. 'a' coefficient in m-D relationship
+- coordinates: time (one a per PSD)